cerfacs-globc/icclim/doc/source/explanation/xclim_and_icclim.rst

 Disambiguation on xclim and icclim
 ==================================

-At first glance it seems `xclim`_ and icclim serve the same purpose but the difference is in the details.
+At first glance it seems `xclim`_ and icclim serve the same purpose but their differences are in the details.
-With version 5 of icclim, xclim became a building block of icclim. xclim handles some of the core features, notably the calculation of climate indices.
-Beside, we also make use of xclim capabilities to handle i/o units and to check input data and metadata validity.
+With version 5 of icclim, xclim became a building block of icclim. xclim handles some of the core features, notably the calculation of climate indices. icclim also make use of xclim capabilities to handle i/o units and to check input data and metadata validity.

-This relationship between the two libraries means they can benefit from one another.
-While developing icclim v5, we decided to integrate as much as possible relevant features in xclim directly, instead of keeping them on our code base.
-This is for example the case for the bootstrapping of percentiles, which was a collaborative work from both parties.
+While developing icclim v5, we tried to integrate all relevant features directly in xclim.
+This is for example the case for the bootstrapping of percentiles, which is a key feature of icclim and its development was a collaborative work from both parties.
-This way, xclim gains new features and users, and we can rely on all the work they have already accomplished.
-Plus, we benefit from their knowledge thanks to code reviews and discussions on their repository.
+This way, xclim gains new features and users and icclim can rely on all the efforts that was already put into xclim.
+We also benefits from the knowledge of xclim developers thanks to code reviews and discussions on their repository.

 This joint effort helped tremendously to create what icclim is today and we believe it strengthens the collaborative ecosystem of geo sciences.